-We have free publications, factsheets and leaflets to help women with endometriosis, their families, and people who want to learn more about the condition.
+We have free publications, factsheets and leaflets to help women and those asssigned female at birth with endometriosis, their families, and people who want to learn more about the condition.

 Our publications are free to download.
 You can help us continue to provide free information and support to people affected by endometriosis by donating today.

-Read an overview on the legal situation when it comes to managing a woman with endometriosis at work.
+Read an overview on the legal situation when it comes to managing someone with endometriosis at work.

 This questionnaire is designed to help you prepare for your medical appointment with a specialist.